agda/agda/doc/user-manual/language/reflection.rst

     -- Set the current context.
     inContext : ∀ {a} {A : Set a} → List (Arg Type) → TC A → TC A

+    -- Quote a value, returning the corresponding Term. quoteTC : ∀ {a} {A : Set a} → A → TC Term

+    -- Unquote a Term, returning the corresponding value. unquoteTC : ∀ {a} {A : Set a} → Term → TC A

     -- Create a fresh name.
     freshName : String → TC Name